A Small Place: Racism and legacies of colonialism

+Poverty and Corruption

+One of the biggest critiques Kincaid makes about Antigua as an independent state is the corruption of the Antiguan Government.
+The withdrawal of European colonisation left Antigua in a state of poverty and corruption.
+Kincaid's frustration with the Antiguan government was made clear throughout the novel, specifically when she referenced a library as a symbol of her perpetual resentment towards colonisation and decolonisation.
+Not only a symbol of Kincaid's perpetual resentment towards colonisation and decolonisation, but the library is arguably "the chief image of decline and corruption" for Kincaid.
+To her the island library was once a sacred space and a retreat away from the colonised world that plagued her homeland as a child.
+More importantly, the library acted as a sort of opening to the greater outside world away from the island.It was unfortunately destroyed by an earthquake in 1974, but after all these years has lacked any sort of reconstruction, only a sign posted that says "Repairs are Pending."
+This is likely because "the library provides the language and the texts by which Kincaid can learn how to attack the white world."
+Therefore Kincaid alludes to the reality that in the eyes of the corrupt government there should not exist any sort of tools, such as these library books, which could undermine their rule.

+In addition to this, Kincaid makes references towards illegal activities that the Antiguan Government was involved in such as drug smuggling, prostitution, and offshore bank accounts in Switzerland.
+In Kincaid's novel, poverty and corruption are seen as products of Europe's colonisation and decolonisation of Antigua.

-According to academic Suzanne Gauch, while Kincaid acknowledges the racial justifications used by white colonists to institute oppressive policies during Antigua's colonial era, she also attempts to transcend the notions of an inescapable racialized past for Antigua.
-In doing so she attempts to shape readers’ view of Antigua by creating a sense of agency.
+According to academic Suzanne Gauch, while Kincaid acknowledges the racial justifications used by white colonists to institute oppressive policies during Antigua's colonial era, she also attempts to transcend the notions of an inescapable racialised past for Antigua.
+In doing so she attempts to shape readers' view of Antigua by creating a sense of agency.

 Critical reception

-Positive

 Kincaid's work has received mixed reviews, both positive and negative.
-Some of her overall reactions in the United States were characterized as immediate and enthusiastic.
+Some of her overall reactions in the United States were characterised as immediate and enthusiastic.
 The anger that people felt from her attacking nature in her reading simultaneously lent certain strength to her argument about the postcolonial condition of the Antiguan people by manifesting itself as an authentic and emotional account.
 She uses her anger about the situation as a way to definitively inform readers about the postcolonial Antiguan daily life.
 Being an enraged essay focusing on racism and the effects of colonialism, some people account for the most consistent and striking aspect of her work to be what critic Susan Sontag calls her "emotional truthfulness".
 Sontag describes Kincaid's writing as "poignant, but it's poignant because it's so truthful and it's so complicated. ...
 She doesn't treat these things in a sentimental or facile way."